 But here I am again on the Final Four of the Circles Blocks, created because I wanted something more than straight lines to English Paper Piece.

-I print out my papers on 24-lb. weight copy paper, a bit heavier than the usual stuff, and make sure my printer scaling is at 100%.
+As usual, I assume you know how to do some EPP, but do like to give tips and more instructions here on the blog.
+For starters, I print out my papers on 24-lb. weight copy paper, a bit heavier than the usual stuff, and make sure my printer scaling is at 100%.
 Print off four copies of the pattern, and cut them out around all the lines.
 You only need one circle, though.